About Me

 Some things that aren’t on my resume:

-I had learned early on to listen between the lines and hear the unspoken, but I thought I lacked the skills (of attention and confidence) required to become the doctor I wanted to be since I was five.
-Never afraid of a pivot, my ability to listen deeply and with curiosity led me to thrive as a publicist (and, years later, as a coach).
+I had learned early on to read between the lines and hear the unspoken.
+After pursuing a few different paths (pre-med, Ph.D. student, and high school Algebra teacher), I returned to Los Angeles to pursue a career in entertainment.
+The ability to listen deeply and with curiosity led me to thrive as a publicist (and, years later, as a coach).

-My PR career advanced over the decades through multiple industry transformations.
-It was unpredictable, mostly fun, and fueled by plenty of hard work.
+My PR career advanced through multiple industry-wide transformations over the course of three decades.
+It was unpredictable, mostly fun, and always fueled by hard work.
 I always knew I would eventually change careers – one day.

 But years pass, responsibilities grow, families expand.
-Then came the moment – with an urgent clarity – when it was time to go.
+Then came the moment, with urgent clarity, when it was time to seek a new inspiration.
 And I never looked back.